-Hook the awning crank wand into the eyelet.
+Hook the awning crank wand into the eyelet at the end of the awning.
 Turn until the awning extends 2ft to 3ft.
 Unfold and extend the legs until they meet the ground.
 Continue opening the awning, you may need to stop and move the legs further out.

 To close the awning, follow the directions in reverse order.
 On either end of the shroud there is a red guide "flag" This will retract when the awning reaches the closed position.